contentauth/c2pa-python/tests/http_resolver/README.md

 c2pa ships no resolver types at all: there is no `HttpRequest`, `HttpResponse`, or `HttpResolver` to import from `c2pa`. `ContextBuilder.with_resolver()` (and the `Context(resolver=...)` constructor argument, also accepted by `Context.from_json`/`from_dict`) never does an `isinstance` check.
 It accepts either:

-- any callable taking one request argument;
+- any callable taking one request argument
-- any object with a `resolve(request)` method.
+- any object with a `resolve(request)` method

 The request passed to the custom resolver exposes `.url` (str), `.method` (str), `.headers` (dict), and `.body` (bytes).
 The value it returns only needs `.status` (int) and `.body` (bytes) attributes.
 The minimal form needs no imports at all: